Autoclaved pine:

 Machine-turned pine posts

-Posts made of Scots pine (Pinus sylvestris) and Corsican pine (Pinus nigra).
-Both are slow-growing species and provide high-density timber.
-They are sourced from forests on the Iberian Peninsula.
+Posts made from wild pine wood (Pinus sylvestris) and black pine (Pinus nigra).
+Both are slow-growing species and provide very dense wood.
+They come from forestry operations in the Iberian Peninsula.

-The salts retained in the timber protect the posts from premature decay caused by fungi and insects, considerably extending their life span.
+The salts retained in the wood protect the posts from premature rot caused by fungi and insects, significantly extending their lifespan.

-The use of uniform, resistant, machine-turned posts is especially recommended for landscaping and civil engineering projects for which aesthetic finish is an important factor.
+The use of turned, uniform, and durable posts is especially recommended in gardening and civil engineering, where aesthetic finish is an important factor.

 Packaging details